johnverrone/aoc2023/README.md

 ### Day 03

 Did not do this one on actual day 3, but it was fun!
 Tested a bit of regex skills, tried to be smart about runtime complexity while parsing 2d arrays.
 React has tended to make me program in a way more functional way (no variables, use functional array methods like `.map`) but it was refreshing to go back to using some `for` loops and pushing to a solution array.

+### Day 04

+Part 1 was frustrating because my string split was caused `""` to result in extra winning numbers.
+It took me very long to do part 2 mainly because I was distracted by the TV.
+Okay problem, thought I was going to have to do some recursion or "while copies exists" logic but since winning numbers only resulted in copies futher down the list you could do this linearly.